Are you interested in becoming an Environmental Health Officer (EHO) in Scotland?

-1 Assessment of your academic qualifications.
+1 Assessment of your academic qualifications**

-The step assesses that your academic education has been broadly equivalent to that of the REHIS core curriculum and an accredited degree programme.
+This step assesses that your academic education has been broadly equivalent to that of the REHIS core curriculum and an accredited degree programme.

 Along with the completed application form copies of qualifications certificates, and transcripts/syllabi for those qualifications, must be provided.